juarezjuniorgithub/langchain4j-agent-rag-orcl/README.md

 ### Wrapping it up

 That’s it!
-In this post, we built a simple Agentic AI application using LangChain4j, the [OracleEmbeddingStore](https://docs.langchain4j.dev), [Oracle AI Vector Search](https://docs.oracle.com), and the [Oracle Database 23ai](https://www.oracle.com).
+In this post, we built a simple Agentic AI application using LangChain4j, the [OracleEmbeddingStore](https://docs.langchain4j.dev), [Oracle AI Vector Search](https://docs.oracle.com), and the [Oracle AI Database 26ai](https://www.oracle.com).
 The key takeaway is that Agentic AI is not just about simple interactions where LLM models answer questions, but creating intelligent agents that can reason, retrieve data with RAG and tools, and perform actions within your existing Java applications.

 This blog post only introduced the basic building blocks of creating Agentic AI applications in Java with LangChain4J and the OracleEmbeddingStore, so my focus was on presenting the basic components, their integration, and the `dev.langchain4j.agentic.AgenticServices` API.
 In my next blog post about this topic, I’ll show you how to integrate two different agents that can collaborate to execute a more elaborate scenario.

-However, before that, we’ll explore how to use [MCP (Model Context Protocol)](https://modelcontextprotocol.io) with LangChain4J and the Oracle Database 23ai!
+However, before that, we’ll explore how to use [MCP (Model Context Protocol)](https://modelcontextprotocol.io) with LangChain4J and the Oracle AI Database 26ai!

 As one last tip, I invite you to check out the new [Database Navigator](https://plugins.jetbrains.com) tool published at JetBrains Marketplace.
 In a nutshell, it features a robust SQL and PL/SQL editor with advanced capabilities for managing database connections, executing scripts, editing database objects, and modifying data and code with IntelliJ!